When not working as a chemist and business manager, Jeremy enjoys gaming.

 Game: Ready2Rumble 2

 That's right, today's number one spot goes to the numerous guests of Ready2Rumble 2, a fighting game featured on several systems.
-In addition to the normal (a term I loosely use) combatants, you can box as former President Bill Clinton, his wife Hillary, pop star Michael Jackson, and basketball player Shaquille O'Neal.
+In addition to the normal (a term I loosely use) combatants, you can box as former President Bill Clinton, former Secretary of State and presidential candidate Hillary Clinton, pop star Michael Jackson, and basketball player Shaquille O'Neal.

 This is every bit as amazing and surreal as it sounds.
 Hillary in particular cracks me up with her taunts, some of which you can read below.
 The other guests are almost as amusing to play, and the game's worth experiencing just for the hilarity of its bonus fighters.